almostEric/FrozenWasteland/README.md

 - Attack and Release curves can make curves range from exponential to linear to logarithmic depending on input.
 - Old Opto compressors were famous for having non-linear (exponential in their case) release times
 - LP Filter applies a Low pass filter onto the input before it is sent to level detector.
 This can allow transients to go through before compressor kicks in (great for drums)
+- Mid-Side mode encodes the inputs into mid-side format and allows compression of either the mid or side portion, then the signal is converted back to stereo
+- In the menu, there is an option for "Gate Mode". all of the CV inputs for switches (Bypass, RMS, LP Filter, etc.) are normally triggers.
+Gate Mode turns them into gate inputs

 ## Midichlorian